 Almost 75% of consumers said a brand’s response to the pandemic impacted their buying decisions.
 More than 40% said they started supporting a new-to-them brand after learning about its efforts to help those affected by the virus.

 In addition to product giveaways and ventilator donations, customers also want to see brands take in-store safety seriously.

-Additionally, about 75% of consumers expect retailers to require employees and shoppers to wear masks, 68% want hand sanitizer stations installed throughout the store, and 62% think businesses should mandate social distancing.
+Additionally, about 75% of mission-driven consumers expect retailers to require employees and shoppers to wear masks, 68% want hand sanitiser stations installed throughout the store, and 62% think businesses should mandate social distancing.

 Shoppers care about how employees are being treated